airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 Use the value in the password field to authenticate to your new Airbyte instance.

-You can set your email and password with the `credentials` command using `abtl`.
+You can set your email and password with the `credentials` command using `abctl`.
 To set your email you can run:

 ```shell
 abctl local credentials --email user@company.example